Nobody forgets their first employee evaluation. Here are eight critical lessons I learned from my worst – and first – job review.

 1. Miss More Flights – Take Risks.

 Miss more flights.
+Take risks.
 Besides, the downtime in airports is just excessive and unproductive – I do not care how many electronic gadgets you have.

 I am sure you have some amazing ones.
 Whether you are gearing up for your first or your 40th annual employee evaluation, I hope some of these lessons help you make it to the top!